 Thus, this connectivity within

-the brain enables a person to increase their ability to calm, regulate their responses to stressful situations, and have a more mindful awareness of their thoughts and mind chatter.
-With consistent practice, it's possible for a person to increase their ability to shift intrusive, critical, and fearful thoughts to more logical conclusions and inspired actions.
-Being mindful allows us to observe our monkey mind instead of act on the passing thoughts.
+the brain enables a person to increase their ability to calm down, regulate their responses to stressful situations, and have a more mindful awareness of their thoughts and mind chatter.
+With consistent practice, it’s possible for a person to increase their ability to shift intrusive, critical, and fearful thoughts to more logical conclusions and inspired actions.
+Being mindful allows us to observe our monkey mind instead of acting on the passing thoughts.